sizigia/learn-co-lessons/README.md

     NameError: name 'traveller' is not defined

 The function requires the variable `traveller`, but it's hard to tell that before running the function.
-When code requires something to work, we call that something a **dependencies**.
-Our function `meet` has a dependency on the variable `traveller` being provide, or it will not work.
-Ideally, our dependencies are more explicit.
-Let's adapt this function to make the requirements of the function more clear.
+When code requires something to work, we call that something a **dependency**.
+Below, our function `meet` depends on the variable `traveller` being provided, or it will not work.
+Ideally, our dependencies are more explicit than in our `meet_traveller` function.
+Let's adapt this function to make its dependencies more explicit.

 ```python